colindooley11/SSDT-Code-Analysis/README.md

 - Testing framework to provide integration testing against SSDT code analysis engine without having to fireup database project and manually kick off code analysis
 - T4 Templating used to gen templates for rules and associated visitors (tests could be added too)

+Utilising the visitor pattern, SQL scripts are traversed and broken down and passed to code analysis rules as fragments.
+Fragments accept specific visitors whichm when invoked, visit on the fragment and interrogate the underlying SQL and determine whether or not it adheres to a set of rules which you/or your organisation define, reporting back failures to SSDT using the relevant API methods to report an error through the IDE/Build process.